onefrankguy/frankmitchell.org/posts/building-the-norcal-40a-transmit-filter.md

 The tuned circuit in the transmit filter of the NorCal 40A has a 100 pF capacitor, a 50 pF capacitor, and a 3.14 uH inductor.
 Because the two capacitors are in parallel, we can sum their values and pretend we're working with a 150 pF capacitor.
-By plugging these values into the formula for resonate requency, we can figure out where the circuit peaks.
+By plugging these values into the formula for resonate frequency, we can figure out where the circuit peaks.

 <div class="math">7.33 MHz =